mrmarkuz/ns8-zabbix/README.md

 The servername is shown under the Zabbix logo and in the page title (shown in browser tab).

 The time zone is the PHP timezone format like "Europe/Vienna".

+## Login

+The default username is Admin and the password is zabbix.
+Please change the password as soon as possible.

 ## Uninstall